shuuryou/videomotiondetect/README.md

 1. To remove more noise, Erode is applied to `motion` to reduce areas with less differences and increase areas with more differences.\
 ![Application of erode](https://user-images.githubusercontent.com/36278767/220479575-bccca850-0b13-4457-9408-02a5d3cd3f22.png)

-1. Standard deviation is calculated for `motion` to see if changes are constrained to a small area or spread throughout the entire frame of video.
+1. Standard deviation is calculated for `motion` to see if changes are constrained to small areas or spread throughout the entire frame of video.
 If too high, does not continue.

 1. The number of changed pixels is determined for `motion`.

 1. If the number of changed pixels is constantly above *Sensitivity* for the number of times specified by *Continuation*, the degree of activity is increased by 1.

+## Performance
+I have not done highly detailed tests because this was initially supposed to be a quick one-off project to solve a problem I had, but I think performance is reasonable.

+My development PC is a fairly old Intel NUC 6i5SYB with an Intel Core i5 6260U 1.80GHz CPU and 32GB RAM.
+Processing a single H265 encoded security camera recording of 2880x1616 pixels (5MP) at 15fps takes about 2 minutes without a region of interest applied.
+CPU use is about 40-60% and it uses around 1GB of RAM  throughout the process.
+A day's worth of 5MP@15fps recordings takes a bit over an 1.5 hours to process.

+A set of 216 videos (960x540, 5fps, total run time 17h52m, no region of interest) takes about three minutes.

+OpenCvSharp does not have the highest possible speed because of how the author designed it to require frequent explicit calls to `GC.Collect()`, which kills performance.
+Maybe that will be fixed by the author of the library at some point in the future.

 ## License